cheezos/video-compressor/README.md

 ### Features

-- Compress multiple video files in a queue system.
+- Compress multiple videos in a queue system.
 - Compress videos to any file size.
 - Remove audio from videos.